Check some guides of howto switch your provider!

 EOR is not a compliance guarantee

 Hiring through an EOR transfers significant compliance responsibility to the provider — but not unlimited liability.
 When an EOR makes a payroll error, misfiles a tax return, or mishandles a termination, the consequences can fall on your business as well as theirs.
-Understanding where the line sits is critical.
+The client company is almost never the legal employer in the statutory sense, but it is almost always economically exposed through indemnification carve-outs, joint-and-several liability regimes in certain jurisdictions, and reputational blowback with the affected employee.
+Understanding exactly where the line sits — between what the EOR owes you, what you owe the EOR, and what neither of you can contract around — is the difference between a manageable incident and a crisis.

 Payroll errors